Nordgaren/FromSoft-Mod-Language-Patcher/README.md

 ### Instructions

-Drag EXE and ref into English folder of the game you are trying to patch.
+!)
+Drag EXE into English folder of the game you are trying to patch.

-If you'd like to update existing entries, add the VANILLA English folder of your game to the ref folder (I.E. ref/ENGLISH for DS1 and ref/engus for DS3)
+(optional)If you'd like to update existing entries, make a folder named ref inside the fodler with the EXE and add the VANILLA English folder of your game to the ref folder (I.E. ref/ENGLISH for DS1 and ref/engus for DS3)

 Run the EXE.